Recreation & Adventure Travel

 - Other activities as opportunities arise

-During the summer months, there are three days of adventure activities, allowing for some overnight backpacking, rafting and biking trips.
+Throughout the year, there are various trips students can go on, including overnight backpacking, rafting, and biking trips.
 Every July, the entire campus participates in trail work and hiking in Glacier National Park.

 At Chrysalis, we invite and encourage you and your family to participate in many of the scheduled adventure outings throughout the year.
 These activities build and reinforce the mutual trust that is integral to the growth of relationships.

 We are firm believers in helping all family members learn the skills necessary to develop and maintain healthy, long-lasting relationships.
-This is why every year in August, the mother/daughter retreat is held at a camp on beautiful Flathead Lake – a stunning backdrop for both fun and healing.
+This is why every year in August we host a mother/daughter retreat.
 Just as you love and support your daughter, your daughter can also show her love and support for you.
-Our skilled clinical staff engages mothers and daughters in important conversations about femininity, family bonds and trust.
-The retreat gives young women and their moms, aunts or grandmothers time to reflect, reconnect, express feelings of love and gratitude, heal and deepen relationships.
+Our skilled clinical staff engages mothers and daughters in important conversations about femininity, family bonds, and trust.
+The retreat gives young women and their moms time to reflect, reconnect, express feelings of love and gratitude, heal and deepen relationships.
 The power and grace of what comes out of this trip could not be matched with a more appropriate setting.

 - Art projects